Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 [comment]: <> (Oder Create a variant-master product structure?)

 Once you have created your products, you can link them together to create a product family.
 A product family is a group of products comprising a master product and its variant products.
-You can also move a variant product to another product family, that is, link it to a different master product.
+You can also move a variant product to another product family by linking it to a different master product.

 A product family reflects your product structure.
 It makes it easier for you to manage your products, as master and variants share certain properties they all have in common.
-Besides, you can clearly determine the property or properties that define the variants, e.g. color, and differentiate the variants from each other, e.g. red, blue, and so on.
+Besides, you can clearly determine the property or properties that define the variants, for example, the color, and differentiate the variants from each other, for example, red, blue, and so on.

 **Endpoint**: /Actindo.Modules.Actindo.PIM.Products.changeVariantMaster